-- 4.1.1 Following the conclusion of all construction operations, site huts scaffolding, and protective fencing will be removed to allow for landscaping operations including the laying of the new driveway surface to take place. - 4.1.2 Great care is needed at this stage from ground work contractors to continue to observe tree protection requirements.
+4.1.1 Following the conclusion of all construction operations, site huts scaffolding, and protective fencing will be removed to allow for landscaping operations to take place.

+4.1.2 Great care is needed at this stage from ground work contractors to continue to observe tree protection requirements.
 No machines are to be used within rpa's which specifically includes rotovators and all new planting and soil level variations must be agreed and supervised by the arboriculturist.